You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Dental insurance is a common employee benefit in the UK and becomes more cost effective the more employees you have.

-It is mandatory in the UK to provide at least 28 days' paid annual leave (vacation) for full time employees.
-Public/Bank Holidays can be included in this amount (of which there are 8 in 2019).
+It is mandatory in England and Wales to provide at least 28 days' paid annual leave (vacation) for full time employees.
+Public/Bank Holidays can be included this amount (of which there are 8 in 2020).
+Public/Bank Holidays differ slightly in Scotland and Northern Ireland.

 In the UK, the provision of a solid employee benefits package relevant to the industry sector is essential for recruiting and retaining quality staff.